Wyzzus/Unity-Plugin/README.md

 #### `Vector3 MotionDna.Position`
 Attempts to get the position of the current device, but will default to `Vector3.zero` if the current device doesn't have a valid MotionDna instance running.

+Note that the height value can vary depending on the atmospheric pressure, due to fluctuations in barometer readings.
+Currently the altitude is not locally calibrated, and developers should either compute the initial reading (which has a few seconds delay due depending on hardware), or synchronize against a local world barometric reading.

 **`Get-only` Property**
 The position of the current device, if it exists.

 -----
 #### `Vector3?
 MotionDna.GetLocalPosition(string deviceID = null)`
 Gets the cartesian coordinates of a device.

+Note that the height value can vary depending on the atmospheric pressure, due to fluctuations in barometer readings.
+Currently the altitude is not locally calibrated, and developers should either compute the initial reading (which has a few seconds delay due depending on hardware), or synchronize against a local world barometric reading.

 **Params**
 Optional `deviceID` of query device.
 If blank, then the current device is used.